ZephyrusLiu/CS520_semester_project/README.md

 ## Division of Labor

 ### Yujin Qin
-Designed initial user interface, drew raw UI frame.
+Designed initial user interface, and drew raw UI frame.
 Implemented user interface using HTML and javascript, applied CSS style.
 Finished the functionalities of website buttons.
 Completed the data visualization functionality.
-Completed the README.md, half of the final report, made flowchart of project.
+Completed the README.md, half of the final report, and made a flowchart of the project.
 Designed database structure for user, patient, and treatment.

 ### Yuqi Liu